 When I happened to meet Nate, I was rushing down my dorm hall on the way to see a friend in the next building.
 I was so focused on that other destination that it took me an entire year to let my guard down and really see the person I was supposed to marry.
 The best things don't go according to plan.
 The best things catch you off guard.

 I have a tendency to build this strong shell around myself like a sea turtle, protecting my softest parts.
 I set my sights on something and hurtle forward with blinders on.
 But my greatest connections have been made when I've slowed and let my guard down.
-There's a certain strength in softness.
+There's a certain strength in softness, in admitting that you don't have all of the answers.

 How do you summon strength to get through difficult times without shutting off the softer side of yourself?